rumpkernel/rumprun/README.md

 Using / Testing
 ---------------

-To build and use, get the Xen source tree which matches your hypervisor version.
-Then, clone this repository into the `extras` subdirectory of your Xen source tree and run the following command:
+To build, clone this repository and run the following command.
+You need Xen headers for a successful build (e.g. on Ubuntu they're in the `libxen-dev` package).

 	./buildxen.sh